anonymouscoder999/digital-literacy-project/README.md

 ---

 ### 🔹 Task 2 – Student Digital Portfolio
-Set up and updated professional profiles on platforms like GitHub and LinkedIn to build an online presence.
+Set up and updated professional profiles on platforms like GitHub,Kaggle and LinkedIn to build an online presence.

 ---